dangreenisrael/wp-scss/README.md

 ## Contributors
+This project is a revival (started with a duplication) of Robert O'Rourke's [WP-LESS](https://github.com/roborourke/wp-less)

+It goes without saying that this project would never have been possible without the hard work of [Robert O'Rourke](https://github.com/roborourke)

-Big massive thanks to those whose contributions and discussion has helped to improve the plugin.
+Alos, big massive thanks to those whose contributions and discussion helped to build the original WP-LESS plugin.

 * [Tom Willmot](https://github.com/willmot)
 * [Franz Josef Kaiser](https://github.com/franz-josef-kaiser)